Admidio/admidio/README.md

 ## Donation

-If you appreciate Admidio , consider donating please thanks for contributing 🚀
+If you appreciate Admidio, consider making a [donation](https://www.admidio.org/donate.php).
+Thanks for contributing!